-It goes without saying how important this room is to everyone's health and well-being.
+It goes without saying how important this room is to everyone's health and wellbeing.
 Yet, the majority of homes have excessively small and inadequately designed bathrooms with narrow doorways.
 You need at least one fully accessible bathroom on the main floor that has either a shower or tub-shower combination for bathing.

 After you have assessed your doorways, next assess your toilet setup.
 Consider installing an ADA-recommended toilet with 17 or more inches of floor-to-bowl height.
 Then assess the clearance for installing grab bars on the walls.
 Frequently, there is inadequate space alongside the toilet because of its location.
 An excellent option is to purchase a "toilet safety frame" that easily installs on and removes from the toilet.
-This adaptive equipment allows for grab bars on one or both sides of the toilet and can be purchased from most medical supply companies online for less than \$40.
+This adaptive equipment allows for grab bars on one or both sides of the toilet and can be purchased from most medical supply companies online for less than \$50.

 The main-floor bathroom needs to have a shower or tub-shower combination for bathing.
 In a new or remodel construction, it is important to brace the walls around the tub, shower, and toilet to prepare for the future installation of grab bars that can support 250 to 300 pounds.
 All towel bars should be replaced with securely anchored grab bars, which also can be used as towel bars.
 Frequently, an aging adult will lose her or his balance in the bathroom and grab the towel bar for support, which promptly pulls out of the wall, thus not preventing the fall.
 Existing tub-shower combinations or showers easily can be adapted for safe use by the installation of a handheld showerhead, grab bars, and a portable bath bench.
-The side of the tub also can be cut down and capped so you can step in easily.
 Bathrooms need to have a nightlight, non-slip flooring, and lever-style door handles.